takamuffin/aws-foundry-ssl/docs/UPGRADING.md

-# Upgrading from a previous installation
+# Upgrading from a previous version

-**Foundry 11 is a big update.**
+Minor updates should be installable in-place via the Foundry admin screen. **Major Foundry updates need some planning**.

-Many plugins need to be updated etc. in addition to the base hardware and software it runs on.
-The best thing to do if you're upgrading from Foundry 10 (or earlier) is to back up all the Foundry stuff from the existing EC2.
-Once you've got it all, then tear down the previous stack.
-I don't have experience with copying from one EC2 to another, but setting up a second stack _may_ be possible, before tearing down the first.
+From the admin interface, you can test the major upgrade ahead of time.
+On the version update screen, there's an option to test your add-ons for compatibility so you can find out what will work and what won't.
+Many add-ons will need to be updated as Foundry versions often make pretty drastic changes to their script code.

-You could upgrade it in-place on an older stack, but that's beyond the scope of this project.
+When upgrading major versions, make sure to back up all the Foundry data from your existing EC2 instance (such as transferring it to your computer via SCP).
+Once you've downloaded all your foundry world and data, make a note of all the add-ons you use as you'll very likely need to reinstall them manually.
+Many add-ons change repositories, dependencies, or simply aren't compatible as the project is abandoned.
+Once you're sure you've got everything, manually stop the EC2 server.
+Then, deploy a new CloudFormation stack with the new version of Foundry.
+After entering your license key, re-upload your world data, and then manually reinstall your plugins.
+Once you're happy that the new version is working as you wish, you can tear down the _old_ CloudFormation stack.
+If something goes awry, you can always bring up the old EC2 as long as the new one is not also running.

-It's recommended that you reinstall the _add-ons_ you were using manually one-by-one.
-Many of the add-ons from Foundry 10 have been updated to Foundry 11, and you'll want to make sure dependencies are all in place.
-Many add-ons have also changed ownership, and will need to be pointed to a new source address.
-Finally, some add-ons are not compatible with Foundry 11.
+You could also try upgrading major versions in-place on your current stack, but that's at your own initiative as it can be risky.

-Your worlds should be okay to bring over, and it should prompt you to upgrade them to Foundry's new internal storage format.
+Your worlds should be okay to bring over, and it should prompt you to upgrade the save format if it's changed in any way.
+Note that this is an irreversible process, so keep have a back-up of the old version!

 ### Transferring Worlds and Data